The restoration of land ‘borrowed’ for aggregate extraction is carried out to a high standard and has resulted in a number of awards for Hills.

 It is one of the finest spots in the area for birdwatching.
 Used for gravel extraction in the 1960s, this area is a fine example of a wildlife haven created by human activity.
 A mass of shallow pools provide ideal conditions for dragonflies and damselflies.
 Small breeding populations of wildfowl are joined by wintering birds, and some unusual migrating birds.

 Chiff-chaff, sand martins and swallows are regular visitors.
-Hobbys gather to feast on dragonflies, and winter visitors include mallard, gadwall, pochard, tufted duck and goldeneye.
+Hobbies gather to feast on dragonflies, and winter visitors include mallard, gadwall, pochard, tufted duck and goldeneye.

-Situated on the outskirts of Ashton Keynes near Cirencester, Manor Farm is one of the Cotswold
+Situated on the outskirts of Ashton Keynes near Cirencester, Manor Farm is a restored area and home to the Cotswold Water Park Trust.

 The 32-acre site had to be worked with particular care because of an adjoining Site of Special Scientific Interest (SSSI) populated by a rare snakeshead fritillary.
 Water levels were constantly monitored and maintained by recharge ditches in order to safeguard the flowers.